 Don’t want to go through the hassle of scheduling a call?
 Then why not send a video email?
 Video email is a great new way to send emails that stand out with personalized videos.
 Video emails are more likely to be opened than regular emails.
 You can also better demonstrate your personality and articulate your questions over video.
 Video email is the best way to start a new conversation and introduce yourself to a college admissions counselor.

 The easiest way to send video emails is through a video messaging platform like Covideo.
 With Covideo, you can create videos and embed them directly into the body of your email or text message.
 Better yet, your email’s recipient can reply with a video email even if they don’t have a Covideo account.
 Find out if the admissions office of the college you’re interested in is using Covideo.
 If so, then request a video email introduction from them so you can, in turn, reply with a video of your own.
-If not, then you can encourage them to try out Covideo today with a 7-day free trial.
+If not, then you can encourage them to start a free trial.
 The future of college admissions lies in video email; encourage your future institution to get with the times and upgrade their email service today.